dvaid/Expedia-Weather-APP/README.md

 Expedia-Weather-APP
 ===================

-Spring MVC application to consumer a weather service to display weather information for a valid zip code in the US
+Spring MVC application to consume a weather service to display weather information for a valid zip code in the US

 ************************ Deployment Instructions ************************